 Shows Like Oz

-If you enjoyed watching Oz, you will also love watching those shows!
+If you liked Oz, you will also enjoy watching the following series!

 Laced with irony and dark situational humor, the show approaches the subject of death through the eyes of the Fisher family, who owns and operates a funeral home in Los Angeles.
 Peter Krause stars as Nate, who reluctantly becomes a partner in the funeral home after his father's death.